mariusc/apple-sdk/README.md

   }];
   ```

-  You can look into the app properties, query the server for information related to the up, or more commonly to sign in and sign out users into your application.
+  You can check your app's properties, query the server for information related to it, or sign users in and out of it.

   ```objective-c
   [self.app signInUser:^(NSError* error, RelayrUser* user){